ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### to_rs {#sec-to_rs}

 The "to_rs" parameter is OPTIONAL to include in an access token request.
-The presence of this parameter indicates that:

-* C wishes the AS to relay the information specified therein to the RS, when the AS uploads the issued access token to the RS per the SDC workflow defined in {{sec-workflow}}; and
+The presence of this parameter indicates that C wishes the AS to relay the information specified therein to the RS, when the AS uploads the issued access token to the RS per the SDC workflow defined in {{sec-workflow}}.

-* C wishes the AS to relay information received from the RS to C, after having successfully uploaded the access token to the RS per the SDC workflow defined in {{sec-workflow}}.

 The "to_rs" parameter MUST NOT be included if the "token_upload" parameter defined in {{sec-token_upload}} is not included in the access token request.
 Also, this parameter MUST NOT be included if the requested access token is not the first one of a new token series, i.e., if C is asking the AS for a new access token in the same token series that dynamically updates access rights.

-If C wishes that the AS relays information from the RS after successfully uploading the access token, but C does not have any information to be relayed to the RS, then the following applies:

-* When the access token request is encoded in CBOR, then the "to_rs" parameter MUST encode the CBOR simple value `null` (0xf6).

-* When the access token request is encoded in JSON, then the "to_rs" parameter MUST have value `null`.

-Otherwise, this parameter specifies the information that C wishes the AS to relay to the RS, when uploading the access token to the RS on behalf of C.

-Such information consists in what C would provide to the RS in addition to the access token, if the original workflow was used and a POST request encoded in CBOR was sent to the authz-info endpoint at the RS.
+The information specified in the "to_rs" parameter consists in what C would provide to the RS in addition to the access token, if the original workflow was used and a POST request encoded in CBOR was sent to the authz-info endpoint at the RS.

 When composing the parameter "to_rs", C considers the same information and MUST wrap it in a data structure STRUCT, by using the same method that it employs when using the original workflow.
 For example, with reference to the OSCORE profile of ACE {{RFC9203}}, such a method composes STRUCT as a CBOR map, which has to be sent as payload of a request with Content-Format "application/ace+cbor".